top of page

 • cultural background

 However, despite this progress, psychology and psychotherapy still have a long way to go.
-Many fundamental aspects of collective psychology remain insufficiently understood.
+Many fundamental aspects of social psychology, particularly the civilisational dimension of psychological life, remain insufficiently understood, or are simply overlooked.
 This significantly limits both therapeutic understanding and the range of possible interventions.

-To illustrate this, I will focus on one example: the tendency to intellectualise.
+To illustrate my point, I will focus on one example: the tendency to intellectualise.

 In psychotherapy, intellectualisation is typically understood as a psychological defence—a way of managing emotional discomfort by shifting into abstract thinking.
 Instead of feeling grief, fear, shame, or anger directly, the individual moves into explanation, analysis, or theory.